Alethio/ethereum-lite-explorer/README.md

 - From the control panel, obtain your endpoint url for the network you are interested in (mainnet, ropsten, kovan, rinkeby).
 It will looks similar to `https://mainnet.infura.io/v3/aa11bb22cc33.....`.

-- Update `config.dev.json` file and set `nodeUrl` to your Infura endpoint.
+- Update `config.dev.json` file and set the `nodeUrl` attribute for the `eth-lite` plugin to your Infura endpoint.

 Build and start Lite Explorer
 ```sh